 Improperly removing nasal hairs can cause infections.
 Plucking unwanted nasal hairs manually or cutting with a regular pair of scissors can sometimes cause a very painful infection, which can be challenging to treat.
 It’s important to use the right equipment that has been properly sanitized.

 Many quality trimmers are inexpensive, but there can be significant differences among models in terms of safety, performance, and durability.
-Here are some important features to look for when shopping for a new nose and ear hair trimmer:
+Here are some important features to look for when choosing a new nose and ear hair trimmer:

-Cleaning and sanitation: A nose and ear hair trimmer virtually defines the word “personal” in “personal grooming.”
-It will come in direct contact with nasal mucous, earwax, pollen, bacteria, and other unpleasant substances by design.
+Nose and ear hair trimmers virtually define the word “personal” in “personal grooming.”
+They will come in direct contact with nasal mucous, earwax, pollen, bacteria, and other unpleasant substances by design.
 The ideal model should be easy to clean with a brush and sanitized with a cleaning solution.
 Electric or manual rotary trimmers should come apart easily for more in-depth cleaning and storage.

-Stand-alone model or attachment: One important consideration is whether to choose just a rotary trimmer or invest in a larger grooming kit with a nose and ear hair trimming attachment.
+One important consideration is whether to choose just a rotary trimmer or invest in a larger grooming kit with a nose and ear hair trimming attachment.
 Stand-alone rotary trimmers are definitely more affordable than a comprehensive set of grooming combs, trimmers, and shavers, but some users might not use a rotary trimmer often enough to justify the separate investment.
-Buying a more complete grooming kit with a nose/ear grooming option for occasional use could be a better investment over time.
+A more complete grooming kit with a nose/ear grooming option for occasional use could be a better investment over time.

 Look for a water-resistant model.
 Cleaning and sanitizing a nose and ear hair trimmer can be very challenging, so some manufacturers address this issue by encasing the rotary blade in a water-resistant housing.